 Mariko acts for change for children and adults from all walks of life.
 Having more than 20 years of professional experience in the performing Arts, Mariko has taught Dance and Mindfulness at NYC public schools and community centers.

-Recently, asa Dancer and choreographer, Ms. Endo has collaborated with international composers and visual artists to produce multimedia performance Art.
+Recently, as a Dancer and choreographer, Ms. Endo has collaborated with international composers and visual artists to produce multimedia performance Art.
 In 2016, at the garden of the American Museum of Natural History, Mariko performed her original solo piece to American contemporary composer Dary John Mizelle's "Metal Song".
 Prior to that, Mariko had choreographed and danced to Maltese composer Mariella C. Cordina's "Ggantija" at Symphony Space.

 In October 2018, Mariko performed her original solo Butoh piece to Joel Thome’s music, Adoration of The Divine Mother, a canto from SAVITRI TRAVELER OF THE WORLDS (Pulitzer Prize Nomination) at New York Butoh Institute Festival at Theater for the New City.
 Later that month, at the American Dance Guild Festival at Ailey Citigroup Theater, Ms. Endo performed a new work "Heavy Water," by Gloria McLean.
 In 2019, both of them toured to Japan, performing an expanded version of Heavy Water in Tokyo Daigo Fukuryū Maru Memorial Peace Park.